ariacore/aria-beta/README.md

 Preferred setup: run `aria onboard` in your terminal.
 ARIA guides you step by step through setting up your LLM providers, execution mode, and notification channels.

-## Sponsors & Backers

-*ARIA is community-driven.
-Sponsor us to get your logo here.*

 ## Models (selection + auth)